aman0603/ConvoSphere/IMPLEMENTATION_README.md

     ```bash
     uvicorn api.main:app --reload
     ```
-    This will start the FastAPI server, typically at `http://127.0.0.1:8000`.
+    This will start the FastAPI server, typically at `http://127.00.1:8000`.
 You can then access the interactive API documentation at `http://127.0.0.1:8000/docs`.

+To run the Streamlit application:

+1. Ensure the FastAPI application is running.
+2. Activate your virtual environment.
+3. Navigate to the project root and run:
+    ```bash
+    streamlit run ui/streamlit_app.py
+    ```
+    This will open the Streamlit app in your web browser.

 ## Core Functionality Acceptance Criteria